Sail Buddy

 Wind ??VWR Relative wind speed and angle

-Wind PSTW Wind direction and speed (relative to current heading).
+Wind PSTW Wind angle and speed.
 See SailTimer wind instrument

 Wind WIBAT Battery level (for SailTimer wind vane)